L.A.’s First Homeless Services Navigation Center

 - Storage for the belongings of our unhoused neighbors in the Southeast Valley who are at risk of losing everything they own every day.

-- Showers, laundry and restroom facilities to help our neighbors feel clean and confident and find a measure of dignity, despite their present housing situations.
+- Showers and restroom facilities to help our neighbors feel clean and confident and find a measure of dignity, despite their present housing situations.

 This navigation center is a place where people will be welcomed and treated with the dignity and the respect that they deserve.